 Chatham Township Homes for Sale

 Included below are homes for sale in Chatham Township.
 If you would like more information on any of these Chatham Township real estate listings, just click the "Request More Information" button when viewing the details of that property.
-We can provide you with disclosures, past sales history, dates and prices of homes recently sold nearby, and more.
+We would love to provide you with disclosures, past sales history, dates, prices of homes recently sold nearby, and more.

 And, if you haven't already, be sure to register for a free account so that you can receive email alerts whenever new Chatham Township listings come on the market.

 Chatham Township borders Chatham Borough or Chatham Boro but they are two distinctly different areas.
 Chatham Township is a larger footprint taking a part of the Great Swamp National Wildlife Refuge and stretching north to Treadwell Avenue along Woodland Avenue south to the Passaic River.
 It includes the smaller community of Green Village as well as multiple parks, the Fairmont Country Club, the Chatham high school and more green space than Chatham Borough.

 This suburban township in Morris County is home to about 11,000 residents and New Jersey Monthly Magazine ranked Chatham Township first in the state in 2008 being the "Best Places to Live" in New Jersey.